bkardell/Hitch/README.md

 Hitch
 =========
-A lightweight JavaScript library that provides a mechnism that allows others to easily develop and use additional extensions.
+A lightweight JavaScript library that provides a mechanism that allows others to easily develop and use additional extensions.

 Setup (interpreted mode)
 ========================